-Cleon Catsambis has a strong commercial practice that encompasses commercial litigation and dispute resolution, banking & financial services and regulatory & disciplinary law.
-He also practices in administrative and public law.
+Cleon has a strong and established commercial practice that encompasses commercial litigation and dispute resolution, banking & finance, financial services, regulatory & disciplinary law, company law and insolvency.
+He also has expertise in the areas of aviation, art & cultural property, energy and administrative & public law.

-Cleon applies his commercial nous, robust legal analysis and effective advocacy skills to each of his cases in order to achieve the best possible outcome for his clients.
-He regularly appears as sole and junior counsel in high- value and complex disputes in the High Court, the Court of Appeal and a variety of Tribunals.
+He regularly appears as sole and junior counsel in high-value and complex disputes in the High Court, the Court of Appeal and a variety of Tribunals.
 He also undertakes pleading and advisory work.

-He is an editor and contributing author to a number of leading publications, including Atkin’s Court Practice (Financial Services and Administrative Law volumes), Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.
-He also speaks regularly on issues ranging from legal professional privilege to consultation requirements.
+Cleon is an editor and contributing author to several leading publications, including Atkin’s Court Practice (Financial Services and Administrative Law volumes), Jordan’s Regulatory and Disciplinary Proceedings and Butterworths Financial Regulation Service.
+He is also an advocacy tutor for The Honourable Society of Lincoln’s Inn.

-Cleon undertakes pleading and advisory work and represents clients in all types of commercial cases, from simple contractual disputes to high-value complex multi-party litigation with an international dimension.
+Cleon undertakes advisory and pleading work and represents clients in all types of commercial cases, from simple contractual disputes to high-value and complex multi-jurisdictional litigation.

 He has particular experience of banking & financial services, fraud and professional negligence claims, as well as applications for interim relief including injunctions, freezing orders, search orders and general matters relating to disclosure and legal professional privilege.